-2015.
-"The Difficulties in Forsaking Normativity,” in Verbs, Bones and Brains: Interdisciplinary Perspectives on Human Nature, ed.
-Agustín Fuentes and Aku Visala.
-Notre Dame, IN: University of Notre Dame.
+“The Difficulties of Forsaking Normativity,” in Verbs, Bones and Brains: Interdisciplinary Perspectives on Human Nature, ed.
+Agustín Fuentes and Aku Visala (Notre Dame, IN: University of Notre Dame, 2017) 231-39.

 “Ecumenical Ethics: Challenges to and Sources for a Common Moral Witness,” Journal of the Society of Christian Ethics 36, no. 2 (2016): 101-19.